 Psoriasis, especially if it's severe, seems to make you more likely to have a heart attack or stroke.
 Treating it can lower your risk, but some medications can hurt more than they help.

-People with congestive heart failure shouldn't take certain biologics, including etanercept (Enbrel), adalimumab (Humira), and infliximab (Remicade).
+People with congestive heart failure shouldn't take certain biologics, including etanercept (Enbrel), adalimumab (Humira), adalimumab-adbm (Cyltezo) or adalimumab-atto (Amjevita), both biosimilars, and infliximab (Remicade), infliximab-abda (Renflexis) or infliximab-dyyb (Inflectra), both biosimilar to Remicade.

 Psoriasis can make you more likely to get type 2 diabetes, especially if your skin disease is serious.
 There's some evidence that taking biologic drugs for psoriasis may help your body respond to insulin.
-And certain drugs that treat diabetes -- thiazolidinedione (Actos, Avandia) and GLP-1 receptor agonists (Victoza, Trulicity) -- may also help your psoriasis.
+And certain drugs that treat diabetes -- thiazolidinedione (Actos, Avandia) and GLP-1 receptor agonists (Trulicity, Victoza) -- may also help your psoriasis.

 But steroids can raise your blood sugar and even lead to type 2 diabetes if you take them for a long time.
 People with psoriatic arthritis sometimes get steroid injections to ease painful swollen joints, but be careful about that if you have diabetes or are at risk for it.